AllThingsSmitty/tweet-style-guide/README.md

 8. [Special Characters](#special-characters)
 9. [Emoji](#emoji)

 ## Abbreviations

 Abbreviations will be used as appropriate for readability purposes, e.g., Mr., Mrs., Dr. In cases where truncated words may be used, e.g., "info", et al., those will be determined based on style and available character space.

-**Note**: Avoid the use of abbreviations that take away from the readibility of the tweet, e.g., "yr." instead of "year".
+Avoid the use of abbreviations that take away from the readibility of the tweet, e.g., "yr." instead of "year". **Non-standard abbreviations**, e.g., "p" as in "pretty", "rn" as in "right now", should be used sparingly and with discretion.

 ### Acronyms